Satpamnesia/hackmyvm/machines/tornado/README.md

 ![image](https://iili.io/HtUFwtj.png)

-i've created a script to brute force the password for that username using the rockyou dictionary, but nothing seems to work. perhaps it's taking too long? im not sure.
+i've created a script to brute force the password for those usernames using the rockyou dictionary, but nothing seems to work. perhaps it's taking too long? im not sure.

 ```sh
 #! /bin/env bash